gagneetsing/HCIgest-Human-Computer-Interaction-via-Gestures/README.md

 Sign Language Detection

+This project leverages computer vision techniques to detect and recognize sign language gestures in real time.
+By utilizing the MediaPipe Holistic library, it enables accurate tracking of key landmarks, offering seamless gesture recognition through video input.
+The system is designed to assist in human-computer interaction and promote inclusivity.

+Table of Contents
 Overview
-This project aims to detect sign language gestures using computer vision techniques.
-It utilizes the MediaPipe library for holistic tracking, enabling real-time recognition of various sign language gestures through video input.
-Table of Contents
 Installation
 Usage
+Data Collection
+Running the Script
 Model Training
+Model Architecture
 Key Features
 Contributing
 License
+Overview
+The Sign Language Detection project is designed to recognize sign language gestures in real time, enabling effective interaction with machines.
+By tracking body, hand, and face landmarks through MediaPipe, it can accurately identify predefined gestures, enhancing accessibility and communication.

 Installation
-To set up the project, install the required libraries using the following command: bash pip install opencv-python mediapipe numpy tensorflow matplotlib Usage
+To set up the project environment, install the required dependencies using the following command:

-Data Collection: The script captures video input and collects keypoints for specific sign language actions:
+bash
+Copy
+Edit
+pip install opencv-python mediapipe numpy tensorflow matplotlib Usage
+1. Data Collection
+The system collects keypoints from video input for the following predefined gestures:

 👋 Hello
 🙏 Thanks
 ❤️ I Love You